Aliasmk/chatolantern/prompt.md

 The following is information you may find helpful when responding to certain questions:

 Crystal Fountains is a company known for its innovative water feature and lighting solutions.
 They specialize in creating stunning water displays, fountains, and aquatic lighting installations for various settings, including commercial, public, and residential spaces.
 Crystal Fountains is renowned for its cutting-edge technology and creativity in designing water-based attractions.
 Their projects can range from simple decorative fountains to complex multimedia water shows that incorporate synchronized music, lights, and choreographed water movements.
 Crystal Fountains has worked on a wide range of projects worldwide, including in shopping malls, hotels, amusement parks, and public plazas, to name a few.

-"Six Flags", "KSP" or "King Salaman Park" is a project for a water feature in the middle east.
-Other recent projects have been RCCL (a cruise ship) and superior town center.